What can I do when my WMI sensors in PRTG are showing errors? Can you provide trouble shooting steps?

 How to repair WMI

-If all else fails we've gathered some procedures which might fix the WMI system on affected computers:
+If none of the proposed solutions work, we have gathered some procedures that might fix the WMI system on affected computers:

-Another good article about all things regarding WMI can be found under:
+Another good article about all issues regarding WMI can be found under:

-This reference provides a list of WMI providers, information on the COM API for WMI, WMI queries, WMI log files, WMI security, WMI tools and WMI infrastructure objects and values.
+- WMI Reference This reference provides a list of WMI providers, information on the COM API for WMI, WMI queries, WMI log files, WMI security, WMI tools, and WMI infrastructure objects and values.

-Further articles of interest (providing more detail than the troubleshooting articles above), relating to particular aspects of WMI configuration can be found under :
+Further articles of interest, which provide more detail than the troubleshooting articles above, and which relate to particular aspects of WMI configuration can be found under:

 Maybe a little addition.